-Arshan is an accomplished security researcher with over ten years of experience advising large organisations on application security.
-Prior to Contrast Security, Arshan spent eight years at Aspect Security in a research role where he used static and dynamic technology to perform security assurance work, including code reviews, architecture reviews and penetration testing.
+Arshan is an accomplished security researcher with over 10 years of experience advising large organizations on application security.
+Prior to Contrast Security, Arshan spent eight years at Aspect Security in a research role where he used static and dynamic technology to perform security assurance work, including code reviews, architecture reviews, and penetration testing.
 From his experience at Aspect Security, Arshan quickly discovered that securing applications was a massive undertaking – one that required innovative, deeply accurate technology and continuous testing.
 His response was to co-found Contrast Security.
-Only the kind of technology that Contrast offers can help organisations escape the rat race that was legacy application security programs.
-In his role as Chief Scientist at Contrast Security, Arshan draws on experience to guide the product line, drive new products and features and spread the gospel about binary instrumentation.
+Only the kind of technology that Contrast offers can help organizations escape the rat race that was legacy application security programs.
+In his role as Chief Scientist at Contrast Security, Arshan draws on experience to guide the product line, drive new products and features and spreads the gospel about binary instrumentation.

 Arshan has released popular application security tools, including AntiSamy, ESAPI, JavaSnoop.
 He graduated with an MS in Computer Science and Artificial Intelligence.×